mc-cat-tty/mmr_stock/README.md

 The assumption under which this recommender works, is that if users similar to U liked an item i, also U will like it.

 Given this assumption, the prediction is easy: stars for each element are averaged.
-Items that survive a certain filter (thresholding + slicing N-top) will be proposted to the user in the _U may want to start from_ section.
+Items that survive a certain filter (thresholding + slicing N-top) will be proposted to the user in the _You may want to start from_ section.

 More subtle strategies can be used, like weighting each star with the correlation between U and the user that gave the star; but for small instances, the current method showed to perform well.